 After your trademark has been federally registered, you may use the registered trademark symbol ®.
 Before your trademark has been federally registered, you can use the TM symbol instead.
 Both of these marks indicate that your mark has legal protection.

 If you need help with trademark information, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.